 If you’re new to Felgo or coding, then you’re most likely new to Qt and QML too.
-Qt and QML go hand in hand along with Felgo to help you make cross-platform apps and 2D games in just a few days.
-Although it’s the easiest way to make your app or game, if you’re just starting your coding journey, you might be struggling to get to grips with all the new info you need to take in.
-Thankfully, there is lots of information online, QML and Qt tutorials, to help you out.
+Qt and QML go hand in hand along with Felgo to help you make cross-platform apps in just a few days.
+Although it’s the easiest way to make your app, if you’re just starting your coding journey, you might be struggling to get to grips with all the new info you need to take in.
+Thankfully, there is lots of information online, QML and Qt tutorials to help you out.

 Learn more about the differences between Felgo, QML, and Qt and take advantage of these tutorials and resources to boost your coding power.

 The Differences between Qt, QML and Felgo

 As a newcomer, you might have a lot of questions about the differences between these three terms.
-Qt, QML and Felgo are all separate entities but they all interact when you create your app or game with the Felgo SDK.
+Qt, QML and Felgo are all separate entities but they all interact when you create your app with the Felgo SDK.

 Qt is a cross-platform application framework.
 An application framework is the software that developers use to implement the standard structure of an application.
 Cross-platform refers to the fact that an application only needs to be written once but works on different systems.
 Therefore, your apps created with Qt can run on iOS, Android, Windows, and other systems, all without having to write separate codes for them!